Alotaishanab/data-pipeline/README.md

 ### 1. SSH into the Host Node

-Use your marker’s private key or the `ansible_ed25519` key installed on the VM you are using to SSH into the host node:
+Use your marker’s private key or the `ansible_ed25519` key generated on the VM you are using to SSH into the host node:

 ```bash
 ssh -i ~/.ssh/ansible_ed25519 almalinux@<HOST_IP_ADDRESS>